GSA/challenges-and-prizes/_historical-challenges/library-of-congress-literacy-awards-2014.md

   access to preschool education.
-However, early MOCEP trials revealed that not all participating mothers were literate and therefore many were unable to carry out the collaborative cognitive exercises with their children, pushing AÇEV into a complementary area of need, adult literacy."
+However, early MOCEP trials revealed that not all participating mothers were literate and therefore many were unable to carry out the collaborative cognitive exercises with their children, pushing AÇEV into a complementary area of need, adult literacy.</p>"
 winner-solution-link-0: http://www.loc.gov/today/pr/2014/14-156.html
 winner-name-0: '3 winners: Room to Read, SMART, and Mother Child Education Foundation '
 winner-solution-title-0: ''